1. How do you stay warm when you are not in the water?

 9. Are cotton or synthetic clothes best for diving trips?

 Cotton is very effective at soaking up water.
 This is bad for diving trips as spray from the water and any rain showers could leave you soaked and shivering.
-Synthetic fabrics are designed to repel water and dry very quickly so if you are going out on the water these materials are the more sensible option.
+Synthetic fabrics used in thermal tops are designed to repel water and dry very quickly so if you are going out on the water these materials are the more sensible option.

 10. Will my wetsuit keep me warm out of the water?